slavaim/riscv-notes/linux/memory_areas_on_boot.md

 - the page tables for virtual memory support created by the bootloader
 - initial stack

-The pages used by the above regions must be marked as reserved so they are not used for the following allocations.
+The pages used by the above regions must be marked as reserved so they are not used for memory allocations.

 As shown here https://github.com/slavaim/riscv-notes/blob/master/linux/memory-initialization.md the kernel makes the following calls for memory reservation.